Barrows Bearhawk

-The Barrows Bearhawk, now also called the Barrows 4-Place Bearhawk, is an American amateur-built aircraft, designed by Bob Barrows and produced by R&B Aircraft of Fincastle, Virginia, AviPro Aircraft and now Bearhawk Aircraft of Austin, Texas.
+The Bearhawk, is a line of light utility aircraft produced by Bearhawk Aircraft of Fairview, Oklahoma.
 The aircraft is supplied as a kit or as plans for amateur construction.

 Design and development

-The Bearhawk was designed as a personal project by Barrows to carry aircraft engines for delivery as freight.
+The Bearhawk was designed in the early 1990s as a personal project by Barrows to carry aircraft engines for delivery as freight.
 It features a strut-braced high-wing, a four-seat enclosed cabin that is 42.5 in wide and accessed by doors, fixed conventional landing gear and a single engine in tractor configuration.